siamhyde/Hyde-Procurement-Intelligence/README.md

 The absence of a system is not obvious on paper.
 In a kitchen, it is felt every week.

-It shows up as mental arithmetic at the end of a busy shift: trying to work out whether you have enough for Saturday service, whether this week's order should look like last week's, and how to translate that judgment across suppliers who sell the same product in completely different formats.
+It shows up as mental arithmetic at the end of a busy shift:

+Working out whether you have enough for Saturday service, whether this week's order should look like last week's, and how to translate that judgment across suppliers who sell the same product in different formats.

 A product as simple as cheddar cheese becomes harder to reason about than it should be.

 One supplier sells 450g, 500g, or 750g packs.
 Another sells a 4.5kg block.

-Every change forces the operator to recalculate quantities in their head, usually while tired and with no reliable baseline underneath them.
+Without a baseline, every change forces the operator to recalculate quantities in their head.

+That does not just create stress.
+It prevents the business from accumulating reliable purchasing intelligence.
-Without a system, those decisions are made from memory, habit, and whoever happens to know the operation best.
+Decisions stay trapped in memory, habit, and whoever happens to know the operation best.

-The business does not accumulate reliable purchasing intelligence — it keeps re-solving the same decisions instead of learning from them.

 In an industry with high staff churn, that becomes a structural vulnerability.

-When operational knowledge lives inside people instead of systems, each handover risks resetting the kitchen back to intuition.
+When knowledge lives inside people instead of systems, each handover risks resetting the kitchen back to intuition.

 Now multiply that across 400 products, 3 suppliers, and 4,700 transactions.